AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 * `Discounting`: `false`
 * `Rseed`: `1373`

-#### The following parameters must be specified with no default values:
+#### The following variables must be specified with no default values:

 * `RootDir`
 * `ResultsDir`